chris-martin/bricks/in/posts/2017-02-24-nix-for-stack-users/post.md

   [nixos]: https://nixos.org/

-An interesting difference between `nix-env` and `apt-get` is that it only affects your user, which is why you don't have to sudo to run it.
+An interesting difference between `nix-env` and `apt-get` is that it only affects your user, which is why you don’t have to sudo to run it.